jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

     (a) includes the full cost of producing and supplying outputs measured in accrual accounting terms; and (b) includes the full allocation of overhead costs
   - **outputs** —
-    (a) means goods or services that are supplied by a department, Crown entity, Office of Parliament, or other person or body; and
+    (a) means goods or services that are supplied by a department, Crown entity, Office of Parliament, parliamentary agency, or other person or body; and
-    (b) includes goods or services that a department, Crown entity, Office of Parliament, or other person or body has agreed or contracted to supply on a contingent basis, but that have not been supplied
+    (b) includes goods or services that a department, Crown entity, Office of Parliament, parliamentary agency, or other person or body has agreed or contracted to supply on a contingent basis, but that have not been supplied
+  - **parliamentary agency** has the meaning given to it by section 5 of the Parliament Act 2025
   - **permanent legislative authority** ,—
     (a) in relation to incurring expenses or capital expenditure, means an express authority given by or under an Act other than an Appropriation Act to incur expenses or capital expenditure without further appropriation (see, for example, section 65ZH, which relates to certain finance expenses, and section 9 of the Ombudsmen Act 1975, which relates to salaries and allowances of Ombudsmen); and
     (b) in relation to spending public money, means an express authority given by or under an Act to spend public money without further authority (see, for example, section 6)
   - **principles of responsible fiscal management** has the meaning given to it by section 26G(1)
-  - **public money** means all money received by or on behalf of the Crown, including the proceeds of all loans raised on behalf of the Crown, and any other money that the Minister or the Secretary directs to be paid into a Crown Bank Account or Departmental Bank Account and any money held by an Office of Parliament; but does not include money held in trust as trust money
+  - **public money** means all money received by or on behalf of the Crown, including the proceeds of all loans raised on behalf of the Crown, and any other money that the Minister or the Secretary directs to be paid into a Crown Bank Account or Departmental Bank Account and any money held by an Office of Parliament or a parliamentary agency; but does not include money held in trust as trust money
   - **public security** means any security issued under section 63 or any provision of any other Act; and includes any loan or credit agreement, guarantee, indemnity, bond, note, debenture, bill of exchange, Treasury bill, Government stock, and any other security representing part of the public debt of New Zealand
   - **relevant department** means,—
     (a) in relation to an interdepartmental venture, a relevant department specified for the venture in Part 4 of Schedule 2 of the Public Service Act 2020: